St. Bernard Parish, Louisiana

-St. Bernard Parish (Paroisse de Saint-Bernard; Parroquia de San Bernardo) is a parish in the U.S. state of Louisiana.
+St. Bernard Parish (Paroisse de Saint-Bernard; Parroquia de San Bernardo; San Bèrnè Pari) is a parish in the U.S. state of Louisiana.
 The parish seat and largest community is Chalmette.
 The parish was formed in 1807.
 St. Bernard Parish is part of the New Orleans–Metairie metropolitan statistical area; the parish is located southeast of the city of New Orleans and comprises the Chandeleur Islands and Chandeleur Sound in the east.

 St. Bernard was the fastest growing parish in Louisiana from 2010 to 2020, increasing from a population of 35,897 in the 2010 census to 43,764 in 2020.
 It remains at less than two-thirds of its 2000 population of 67,229, prior to Hurricane Katrina.

 History

 Kenilworth Plantation House (originally Bienvenu) in St. Bernard's Terre aux Boeufs dates back to the 1750s.

 St. Bernard Parish contains a large community of Spanish descent.
 Sometimes referred to informally as "Spanish Cajuns", the Isleños are descended from Canary Islanders.
 This linguistically isolated group eventually developed its own dialect.
 The Isleños settled along Bayou Terre aux Boeufs, a relict distributary bayou of the Mississippi River.
 According to Dumont de Montigny, who was in Louisiana from 1719 to 1738, Terre aux Bœufs (bœuf is 'steer' or 'ox' in French, thus Terre aux Bœufs means 'land of oxen') was named in that period, presumably due to the presence of domestic or feral cattle there, and not because of bison (bison in French).
 This settlement was called La Concepción and Nueva Gálvez by Spanish officials, but was also called Tierra de Bueyes (Spanish for 'land of oxen').
 Saint Bernard, the patron saint of colonial governor Bernardo de Gálvez, was used in documents to identify the area.

 St. Bernard Parish is also home to the earliest Filipino community in the United States, Saint Malo, Louisiana.

 The chief historical attraction in St. Bernard Parish is the Chalmette Battlefield (part of Jean Lafitte National Historical Park and Preserve), at which the Battle of New Orleans took place on January 8, 1815, during the War of 1812.
 Many street names near the battlefield bear the names of the chief participants, or take a pirate theme, since the pirate Jean Lafitte was considered to be a hero in the battle.
 A high school, later elementary and now a middle school, was named in honor of Andrew Jackson, who was the commanding officer in charge of defending New Orleans against the British invasion.

 In 1863, Abraham Lincoln mentioned St. Bernard Parish in the Emancipation Proclamation as an area not in rebellion against the Union during the Civil War.

 From 1919 to 1969, the parish was effectively ruled as part of the fiefdom of Leander Perez, a local Democratic official in neighboring Plaquemines Parish.